Gdoc/Admin

 How much progress has been made in protecting the rights of LGBT+ people?

-In this article, I show recent and long-term data on both the progress made and the setbacks faced.
+In this article, we show recent and long-term data on both the progress made and the setbacks faced.

 Today, same-sex relationships are legal in most countries, several dozen countries allow same-sex marriage and joint adoption, and at least a few countries legally recognize gender marker changes and third genders.